gagansaleria/Python-Portfolio/README.md

 ## Project Overview

 This project involves performing Exploratory Data Analysis (EDA) on sales data to uncover valuable insights that can drive business decisions.
-The goal of this analysis is to enhance customer experience and optimize sales by identifying key trends and patterns in the data.
+The goal of this analysis is to maintain inventory levels and optimize sales by identifying key trends and patterns in the data.

 ## Key Learnings